 What Else You Should Know

-What Dr. Arefa Cassoobhoy Says:
+What Dr. Arefa Cassoobhoy Says

 Does It Work?

 The Atkins diet is one of the best-known low-carb diets, and the research shows it can work.
-If you fill your day with processed carbs like white bread, pasta, and potatoes, and you don’t eat many fruits and veggies, then this diet may be the jump start you need to lose weight.
+If you fill your day with processed carbs like white bread, pasta, and potatoes, and you don’t eat many fruits and veggies, then this diet may be the jump-start you need to lose weight.

-So the closer you get to your weight loss goal, the more variety of foods you’re allowed.
+With Atkins 20, the closer you get to your weight loss goal, the more variety of foods you’re allowed.
 Ideally, you’ll stick to their healthy list and not go back to your old ways.

 Is It Good for Certain Conditions?